Enrichment | Clubs

 Enriching the Curriculum

 Teaching colleagues are passionate about making learning in their subject applicable to life outside of school.
 At the Westgate School, pupils will have opportunities to participate in planned enrichment activities that are integral to the way in which our curriculum is taught.
 Examples of this might include field work in Geography, outdoor learning in the primary phase and regular theatre visits to enrich pupils’ learning in Drama.
 Learning beyond the classroom begins in the Early Years Foundation Stage where the concept of free-flow, children moving their learning to different settings, is encouraged and supported through the design of our fantastic buildings.

 Similarly, we encourage pupils to learn together through enrichment activities such as participating in our regular music concerts.
-Our bands and choirs are varied and represent a range of experience.
+Our musical groups and choirs are varied and represent a range of experiences.
 It is also not unusual to see adult members of our school community participating in musical events – another example of our community of learning in practice.

 Every year we hold a Summer Camp at The Westgate School for pupils who have just left primary school and who will be joining us in September.

 The camp provides an ideal opportunity for prospective pupils to meet their tutor group, meet some of their future teachers and familiarise themselves with the school grounds and layout.

 During the Summer Camp, children take part in a wide range of fun and educational activities including drama, art, cooking, off-site trips and sport.
 The emphasis is on making learning fun and preparing the new pupils so that they settle more easily into school when they arrive in September.

 The camp runs from 9 am until 4 pm every day for three days.
 Pupils may attend an individual day but it is recommended that they attend all three.
 Pupils can buy a full range of food from one of our catering outlets, The Hub or bring their own packed lunches.